 Gina Hildreth (who wrote under her maiden name Gina Dessart) and her husband, Phillip, lived in Ajijic in the mid-1960s.
 Gina wrote at least three suspense novels: A Man Died Here (1947), The Last House (1950) and Cry For The Lost (1959).
 All three works were published in New York by Harper & Brothers.
 The first two novels were set in New England, whereas her third novel was set in and around Tucson, Arizona.
+She also completed a fourth novel, Spiral, in about 1970.
+It is unclear if this was ever published.

 Gina Dessart Hildreth (born Georgine Belle Dessart in Chicago, Illinois, on 16 March 1912) died in Nyack, New York, on 1 April 1979.
 Her husband, Phillip Nelson Hildreth, was born in East Hampton, New York, on 8 November 1898 and died in Guadalajara on 11 June 1968.